rkarabut/udp-broadcast-tunnel/README.md

 Specifically for Torchlight 2 this must be done on both client and server side, as the server seems to rely on a broadcast while negotiating the connection as well.

-In case source port spoofing is required, append the current client's IP address in the network:
+In case source port spoofing with source and destination ports matching is required (e.g. Warcraft 3), append the current client's IP address in the network:

 ```
 udp-broadcast-tunnel.exe 3 4549 10.8.0.2,10.8.0.3,10.8.0.4 10.8.0.7